DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-11-Theyre_watching_now.md

 The next morning, Jason's phone buzzed with a new message.

-Unknown number: **We've seen enough.
-Escalation protocols initiated.
-You have seventy-two hours to reconsider the offer.
+Unknown number: **Escalation protocols initiated.
+You have two weeks to reconsider the offer.
 After that, we act. —Reeves**

 Jason showed it to the others at their morning meeting.

-"Three days," Milo said quietly.
+"Two weeks," Milo said quietly.

-"Three days to decide if we submit or fight," Lina added.
+"Two weeks to decide if we submit or fight," Lina added.

 Elyra looked at each of them.
-"Or three days to prove you're too valuable to simply contain.
+"Or two weeks to prove you're too valuable to simply contain.
 To demonstrate that cooperation is more profitable than conflict."

 "How?"
 Jason asked.

 "By becoming exceptional.
 By showing Malvek something he wants more than control: capability that serves his interests without requiring his supervision."

 She stood, began gathering training equipment.
 "Today you learn advanced techniques.
 Tomorrow you refine them.
-The day after, you demonstrate them.
+In two weeks, you demonstrate them.
 And you hope that by the time Reeves acts, you've convinced Malvek that destroying you would be a waste."

-"That's a lot to accomplish in seventy-two hours," Milo said.
+"That's a lot to accomplish in two weeks," Milo said.

 "Yes," Elyra agreed.
 "But you're fast learners.
 And highly motivated.
 Let's see just how exceptional you can become."

 Jason felt his heart hammering.
-Three days.
-Seventy-two hours.
+Two weeks.

 To become something Malvek couldn't ignore.